theonjs/theon/README.md

 ## Tutorial

-Lets assume we have the following HTTP interface and we want to create a convenient programmatic API client to interact with it easily, with the following requirements:
+We want to create a convenient programmatic API client to interact with a remote HTTP service easily.

+We have the following requirements:

 - The HTTP API only uses JSON as interchange format.
-- We also have to pass
+- We have to pass a header to define the API version

+And we have the following HTTP interface:

 - POST /api/auth/login
 - POST /api/auth/signup